firehydrant/design-system/README.md

 # contributors

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 ![6 Contributors](https://img.shields.io/badge/all_contributors-6-614ab6.svg)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-We welcome all additions and modifications, check out the [Contribution Guidelines](./CONTRIBUTING.md) to get started.
+> 💡 Want to contribute?
+Check out the [Contributing Guidelines](./CONTRIBUTING.md)

+Contributions of any kind are welcome!

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):